TaintedBlock/crackers-wither-storm-plus/SUGGESTIONS.md

 ## Duplicates

--Try not to make duplicate bug reports or feature requests.
+1. Try not to make duplicate bug reports or feature requests.
 Because whatever you may be reporting or suggestion could have been answered already.

 ## Story Mode suggestions